 —Carve Interview, Fall 2019

 Rebecca Irene's work is published or forthcoming in RHINO, Pidgeonholes, Carve Magazine, Juked, The Atlanta Review, Typehouse Magazine, Burningword Literary Journal, *82 Review, Amaryllis, Dime Show Review, Balancing Act 2, and elsewhere.
+Her latest craft essay, "Poem as Suitcase," can be found at Typehouse Magazine.

 She received a 2018 fellowship from the Norton Island Artist Program, where she lived in a remote log cabin, and moved her first-book manuscript, Weigheth The Worth, closer to completion.
 2019 residencies were granted from SAFTA, and Hewnoaks.
 She was selected, by Maine Writers & Publishers Alliance, to be a 2020 Fellow at Monson Arts.